-You have a right to external review only if:
+You have a right to an external review only if you received an adverse determination or final adverse determination where:

-- Our claim decision involved medical judgment. - We decided the service or supply is not medically necessary or not appropriate. - We decided the service or supply is experimental or investigational. - You have received an adverse determination or determination.
+- Our claim decision involved medical judgment - We decided the service or supply is not medically necessary or not appropriate - We decided the health care setting, level of care, or effectiveness of the service or supply does not meet the requirements under your health plan - We decided the service or supply is experimental or investigational treatment We rescinded your coverage

-If our claim decision is one for which you can seek external review, we will say that in the notice of adverse benefit determination or final adverse benefit determination we send you.
-That notice also will describe the external review process.
+You may ask for a seek external review.
+The notice of adverse benefit determination or final adverse benefit determination we send you will also describe the external review process.
 It will include a copy of the request for external review form at the final adverse determination level.